unpaid-intern/StampMod/README.md

 - **K-Means Mapping**: Groups similar colors into clusters.
 Perfect for reducing noise and simplifying complex images.
 Adjust the clusters to control how stylized the result looks.

 - **Hybrid Dither**: Dynamically switches between Atkinson and Floyd-Steinberg dithering based on texture.
-Use this for images with a mix of smooth and detailed areas—it adapts smartly.
+Use this for images with a mix of smooth and detailed areas.

 - **Pattern Dither**: Uses a repeating 8x8 Bayer matrix for a retro, pixel-art effect.
-Best for artistic or nostalgic vibes.
+Best for artsy look or... nostalgia?

-- **Atkinson Dither**: Lightweight dithering that’s great for small images.
-It was famously used on early Mac computers for monochrome displays.
+- **Atkinson Dither**: Lightweight dithering.
+Great for small images!
+It was used on early Mac computers for monochrome displays.

 - **Stucki Dither**: Smooths gradients with wide error diffusion.
 Ideal for larger images where you want less noise and softer transitions.